grfone/ccs/README.md

 # CCS PREDICTIONS

-Note that you may find additional options for running your experiments by consulting the `help` option of the Python scripts.
-E.g.:
+Note that you may find additional options for running your experiments by consulting the `help` option of the main Python script:
 ```bash
 $(PYTHON_INTERPRETER) ccs/main.py --help
 # usage: main.py [-h] [-P] [-N]